hibernate/hibernate-reactive/README.md

 - `javax.persistence.jdbc.url`, the JDBC URL of your database,
 - `javax.persistence.jdbc.user` and `javax.persistence.jdbc.password`,
-  the database credentials, and
+  the database credentials,
 - `hibernate.connection.pool_size`, the size of the Vert.x reactive
-  connection pool.
+  connection pool, and
+- `hibernate.jdbc.batch_size`, the maximum batch size for SQL statement batching.

 The Vert.x database client has built-in connection pooling and prepared statement caching.
 During performance tuning, you can further customize